somaicat/MontySim/README.md

 ###### Todo:
 Add argument for total number of games allowed to play.
-Display how long the simulation has been running.
 Solve the bias in +1billion runs of the simulation.
 If it's too ineffecient to do so, perhaps provide an option of PRNG algorithms to use